 After all, they are one of the largest diamond companies in the world, they’re not in the business of manufacturing cardboard boxes… So this past Tuesday, I walked into Tiffany & Co., to take a look at some of their diamonds under the guise of shopping for a Tiffany diamond engagement ring.
 Read my review of Tiffany & Co., if you’d like to know more about that little adventure.

-The sales woman who assisted me was very polite and helped me to select two Tiffany Diamond solitaire style engagement rings to consider.
-Both Tiffany engagement rings contained round brilliant cut diamonds which were described to me as “Tiffany Diamonds” which are each inscribed with “T&Co” and a reference number which can be used to assist with identification.
+The saleswoman who assisted me was very polite and helped me to select two Tiffany Diamond solitaire style engagement rings to consider.
+Both Tiffany engagement rings contained round brilliant cut diamonds which were described to me as “Tiffany Diamonds” which are each inscribed with “T&Co” and a reference number that can be used to assist with identification.

 From my perspective, it makes sense to pay more for a brand when doing so provides me with a consistency of quality or the exclusivity which is not available from another brand or product being offered for a more reasonable price… I’d be inclined to pay more money for a Porsche than a Volkswagen if I were in the market for a performance automobile, but this is not to say that you should because you might not be a fan of Porsche.

 Savvy consumers know that automobiles are built in a variety of qualities and offer various degrees of performance regardless of manufacturer… some people will read every article they can get their hands on before deciding which car to purchase and other people will simply walk into a dealership and plunk down their hard-earned cash without doing any research at all.
 I imagine that automobile manufactures love both types of customers, but that car salespeople much prefer the latter…